-The Impossible City steps into Dubai just as the city stakes its claim on the global stage with Expo 2020.
+The Impossible Future steps into Dubai just as the city stakes its claim on the global stage with Expo 2020.
 The world’s fair invited countries to curate special exhibitions around the themes of opportunity, mobility, and sustainability.

 The film begins looking out the front of a train headed to the Expo.
 The first-person perspective places the audience on the train, in the filmmaker’s shoes, winding over streets and bridges at the foot of an endless procession of glassy towers (see Image 3).
 From here, the film quickly transitions to animated architectural renderings of the festival grounds, which provides a glimpse into the showmanship that is so much a part of world’s fair culture.

 In narrative notes to viewers strewn throughout the film, Pereira writes that he never imagined visiting Dubai.
 When he stumbled across the World Expo, authorities prohibited filming inside.
-Thus, The Impossible City becomes a record of everything going on around Expo 2020 — a family at the beach, a call to prayer, sand shifting onto highways, kids playing soccer, a fountain spectacle, and a boat ride.
+Thus, The Impossible Future becomes a record of everything going on around Expo 2020 — a family at the beach, a call to prayer, sand shifting onto highways, kids playing soccer, a fountain spectacle, and a boat ride.

 As is characteristic of Pereira's measured expository method, he places everyday scenes from his video diary in direct conversation with utopian architectural renderings of Expo 2020.
 For example, footage of an emirati falconer and his bird transition into hand-drawn sketches of a falcon.
 The drawings progress naturally into a 3-D rendering of the United Arab Emirates’ pavilion at Expo 2020, designed with reference to the UAE’s national bird.